web-ui-fw/web-ui-fw/src/template/README.txt

   - Finds the bootstrap.js <script> element in the DOM

-  - Replaces any of the defaults (root, version, theme) with values from data- attributes on the &lt;script> element; available values
+  - Replaces any of the defaults (root, version, theme) with values from data- attributes on the <script> element; available values
     are:
       * root = <relative or absolute URI>
       * version = 0.1 (actually the same jQuery Mobile version)